-It took Xander nearly a decade to try community college again.
+It took him nearly a decade to try community college again.

-The incoming American River College student first attempted higher education in North Carolina in 2013.
-But navigating campus as a man who is transgender was a nightmare, said Xander, who’s now 30 and asked to use his first name only because he did not want to publicly reveal that he is trans.
+The incoming American River College student first attempted higher education outside California in 2013.
+But navigating campus as a man who is transgender was a nightmare, said a student who’s now 30 and asked to not to be identified because he did not want to publicly reveal that he is trans.

-In the classroom, he said, people refused to call him Xander.
+In the classroom, he said, people refused to call him by his name.
 Classmates misgendered him, deadnamed him — using his former name from before he transitioned — and told him he was in the wrong bathroom.
 He never knew when a confrontation might escalate to violence.
 Eventually, he said, he began living a double life, taking on different personas inside and outside the school walls.

 President Joe Biden’s administration aims to protect students who identify as transgender and nonbinary from discrimination under new rules proposed in June and now making their way through the Education Department’s lengthy rulemaking process.
 If finalized, the changes to Title IX, the 50-year-old civil rights law, would clarify that its ban on discrimination on the basis of sex extends to sexual orientation and gender identity.